BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/homeworks/signal.md

 Our protocol so far ensures that two parties can establish a shared secret, but it doesn't ensure that we know exactly who we're talking to.
 Indeed, an adversary could pretend to be who we're talking to and we would be none the wiser.

 1) Describe a man-in-the-middle attack that compromises the security of our application.
-2) Propose a mechanism for protecting against this attack.
-You can assume that all parties have access to a trusted public file store, or some way of putting data up so that anyone can read it.

 # 3) What, again?